NowickiLukasz/pp3_battleships/README.md

     <img src="./README-images/batl-game-over.png">
 </details>

-the game has 10 ships placed. once all ships are found, a message is displayed on who won.
+The game has 10 ships placed.
+Once all ships are found, a message is displayed on who won.

 <details>
     <summary>All Ships Found PC Win</summary>